Xcatolin/General-Coding/README.md

                           |___/
 </pre>

-#### A repository intended to store some stuff i developed in order to practice coding.
+#### A repository intended to store some coding exercises, notes and stuff